bigbangcore/OffLineSignLib/README.md

 # OffLineSignLib
-Mainly offer the feature of make new address, sign transaction in off line.
+Mainly offer the feature of making new address, signing transaction on off-line.

 # Installation